Dialectical materialism: Engels's dialectics

 The first law, which originates with the ancient Ionian philosopher Heraclitus, can be clarified through the following examples:

-The first law was seen by both Hegel and Vladimir Lenin as the central feature of a dialectical understanding of things:
+The first law was seen by both Hegel and Vladimir Lenin as the central feature of a dialectical understanding:

 The second law Hegel took from Ancient Greek philosophers, notably the paradox of the heap, and explanation by Aristotle, and it is equated with what scientists call phase transitions.
 It may be traced to the ancient Ionian philosophers, particularly Anaximenes from whom Aristotle, Hegel, and Engels inherited the concept.
 For all these authors, one of the main illustrations is the phase transitions of water.
 There has also been an effort to apply this mechanism to social phenomena, whereby population increases result in changes in social structure.
 The law of the passage of quantitative changes into qualitative changes can also be applied to the process of social change and class conflict.

 The third law, "negation of the negation", originated with Hegel.
 Although Hegel coined the term "negation of the negation", it gained its fame from Marx's using it in Capital.
 There Marx wrote this: "The [death] knell of capitalist private property sounds.
 The expropriators are expropriated.
 The capitalist mode of appropriation, the result of the capitalist mode of production, produces capitalist private property.
 This is the first negation of individual private property ...
 But capitalist production begets, with the inexorability of a law of Nature, its own negation.
 It [this new negation] is the negation of negation."

 Z. A. Jordan notes, "Engels made constant use of the metaphysical insight that the higher level of existence emerges from and has its roots in the lower; that the higher level constitutes a new order of being with its irreducible laws; and that this process of evolutionary advance is governed by laws of development which reflect basic properties of 'matter in motion as a whole'."

+Engels writes that negation of negation is "A very simple process which is taking place everywhere and every day, which any child can understand".
+Engels' assertion is amplified in Dialectics4kids.org, featured in the film Half Nelson, in which Ryan Gosling was nominated for an academy award, playing a classroom teacher expounding Engels’ dialectics.